Here are the financial support options for COVID-19

-The below is an account of the government support available to those who are suffering from the fallout of the COVID-19 pandemic.
+The following is an account of the government’s financial support for COVID-19 available to those affected by the pandemic.

-JobKeeper is designed to help businesses retain their employees and keep their earning avenues open, even if the working hours are reduced.
-Available for both the self-employed and businesses, it offers a sum of $1,500 every fortnight for six months.
+JobKeeper is made to help businesses keep their workers and keep their ways of making money open, even if their hours are cut.
+Available for both the self-employed and businesses, it offers a sum of $1,500 every two weeks for six months.

 Employees may take note of the following to access this aid: